Fredhn/hello-world/README.md

-# hello-world
+# hello-world #introducing_myself
 Hello World

-Dynamic person who follows up for professional challenges and loves to learn about new technologies.
-27 yo, mineiro, from Divinópolis.
-Lived abroad for almost 5 years in Portugal.
-Graduating student in Computer Engineering.
-And a passionate fan of soccer, more specifically an Atletico Mineiro's fan.
+I'm a person who looks for for professional challenges and loves to learn everyday about coding and new technologies.
+27 yo, borned in Divinopolis, Minas Gerais/Brazil.
+Graduation student in Computer Engineering and tech enthusiast.
+A passionate fan of the soccer club Atletico Mineiro and interested about sports in general.

+Frederico Neves